 Description of the History of Science Program

 The Morris Fishbein Center for the History of Science and Medicine has existed at the University of Chicago since 1976.
 It sponsors talks and workshops on topics in and around the history of science, and coordinates the History Department's Ph.D. program in the history of science.
-It is also closely connected with the University's Committee on the Conceptual Foundations of Science, a Ph.D. program in the history and philosophy of science.
+It is also closely connected with the University's Committee on Conceptual and Historical Studies of Science, a Ph.D. program in the history and philosophy of science.

 The areas of research of Fishbein Center faculty members range widely.
 One can see this in the titles and subtitles of their books: